 The robot arm kit comes with a control panel allowing user control right out of the box using provided sample code.
 The manual control panel is used to easily position the arm into poses for capture.
 After capturing all of your poses for your sequences you are ready to enter them into your program for playback.
 No other Arduino Robot Arm kit gives users everything they need to program arm movement sequences all in one kit.
 The robot arm can be controlled through the manual control panel, programmed code, direct PC link control, or through any type of custom built control panel using various sensors and anaolg input.

-Four RobotGeek high-torque servos allow this arm to easily pick up 50 gram objects.
-The arm's solid construction gives this entry level arm an impressive reach of 29cm from shoulder to gripper.
-The RobotGeek Gripper also has adjustable angle finger tips, allowing the gripper to grab a variety of differently shaped and sized objects.
+Four RobotGeek high-torque servos allow this robotic arm to easily pick up 50 gram objects with an impressive reach of 29cm from shoulder to gripper.

-Even the Snapper Arm itself is built in the 1x1 cm grid pattern - this means that the arm can easily be removed and mounted onto other RobotGeek plates, like the Large Workbench and the RobotGeek Geekbot
+Even the Snapper Arm mount itself is built in the 1x1 cm grid pattern - this means that the arm can easily be removed and mounted onto other RobotGeek plates, like the Large Workbench and the RobotGeek Geekbot.